About Online Court

 The service is aimed at preventing you and your clients from wasting valuable time at court, waiting for your matter to be heard, as well as the travel costs associated with appearing in person.
-Any legal practitioner registered to use the Online Registry website, can use the same credentials to access their matters in the Local, District and Supreme Court, and any registered user can access their matters in the Land and Environment Court.

 Originally launched to incorporate the Sydney Local Court, General Division Call-over list, Online Court is being gradually extended to other lists.
 Once a matter is available in the relevant list, you can proceed with your cases online, just as you would in court.
 You can also message the Registrar, and all your dealings will be transparent to all parties, and recorded in the Online Court Record for your case.

 Refer to the User Guide for the Online Court.

 To start using Online Court, you'll need to be a registered user of the Online Registry.
 Each court operates its own practice note or protocol for the use of Online Court.
 Click on the links below to view procedures for each court.

 - The Supreme Court published an Online Court Protocol that applies to its Corporations List.

 - The Supreme Court published an Online Court Protocol that applies to its Equity General List.

 - The Supreme Court published an Online Court Protocol that applies to is Possessions List.